COMP3021-2025Spring/comp3021-2025spring-classroom-pa2-starter/README.md

 $$ sumPrice = \sum_{session} (totalPromptTokens \times unitPromptPrice + totalCompletionTokens \times unitCompletionPrice) \times modelSize $$

 The unit of `modelSize` is 1B parameters.
 For example, model `wizardlm-13b` has a size of 13.
+After calculating the sum of price, you need to add a new field called `sumPrice` in the profile.
+The `unitPromptPrice` and `unitCompletionPrice` are given in the `SessionManager`

 Besides, you should also pay attention to some edge cases like dealing with new user.

 ### Bonus

 PA2's bonus task is open-ended and multi-criteria.
 You can try to implement as more functional as possible.
 For example, implement with less statements, more stream operations.
 For some function you can even try to implement using only one `return` statement.

 To make the main implementation more functional, you can add your own helper functions or even create new class for the `Profile`.

 The most functional style implementation will get full bonus.
 If the implementation is purely based on procedural programming, like loops, if-else statements, etc., it will get 0 bonus.

 ## Project Structure